-There is always a debate on whether children should be given house chores or not – with those being for them helping say that it teaches them so much, whereas those against the idea say let kids be kids for as long as they can be as childhood is short and should be full of fun.
+There is always a debate on whether you should get your kids to do chores around the house or not – with those being for them helping say that it teaches them important life skills, whereas those against the idea say let kids be kids for as long as they can be as childhood is short and should be full of fun.

 Where do you fall on this spectrum?

-I for one am all for children helping around the house – it has so many benefits to everyone involved that I find it hard to really see why you wouldn’t get them doing a few bits at least, ensuring the balance is right between work and play of course!
+I for one am all for children helping around the house – it has so many benefits to everyone involved that I find it hard to really see why you wouldn’t get them doing a few regular chores, with bigger chores being introduced as they get older (always giving age appropriate tasks of course), ensuring the balance is right between ‘work’ and play…

 #1 – Learn skills

-The most important reason as far as I am concerned is that getting children involved in doing chores gives them a massive set of life skills that will benefit them forever.
+The most important reason as far as I’m concerned is that getting children involved in doing chores gives them a massive set of life skills that will benefit them forever.

 The one thing that we all need to learn is how to run a home, after all, we all have to live somewhere.
 We therefore need to understand how to clean, how to cook, how to shop, how to budget, how to do DIY etc….. in order to make the most out of our time and money throughout life.